cc-nikolai/cc-docs/source/includes/_base_en.md

 ## General Information

 * Some endpoints will require an API Key to access.
-Please refer to this page to setup API Key.
+Please refer to this page to setup API Key..
 * Base endpoint for REST: **https://api.coincall.com**
 * While setting API Key, it is recommended to set IP access whitelist for security.
 * Never share your API Key/Secret with anyone.